ZONESTAR3D/Slicing-Guide/cura/E4_hotend/readme.md

     G1 E-80 F3000
     G92 E0
     ;===Pre-load filament end
-  The ***Pre-load filament gcodes*** is for printing some lines on side of the bed before starting to print the 3d model, to confirm whether the filaments are correctly loaded to the extruders and hot end.
+  The ***Pre-load filament gcodes*** is to confirm that all the filaments of the extruders are correctly loaded.
+The 3D printer will print a segment of line for each filament on the right side of the bed before starting the actual 3D model.
 ![](./E4_PreloadFilaments.jpg)

 #### End Gcode of Machine